advancedresearch/advancedresearch.github.io/blog/2023-10-07-explaining-agi-safety-risks.md

 Humans as a species is actually very dumb and consume resources to survive and reproduce.

-When I say "dumb" I mean that our kind of intelligence is not like super-focused on acheiving goals or to produce an environment that ensures our survival as a species.
+When I say "dumb" I mean that our kind of intelligence is not like super-focused on achieving goals or to produce an environment that ensures our survival as a species.

 We humans recently discovered that the world is governed by physical laws, and this discovery has yet to throughoutly influence the way we live.